NU-CUCIS/ALIGNNTL/README.md

 * Create combined features (in the order of atom, bond and angle) from same (3-1) or different (3-2) checkpoints.
 Use first 512 features for atom+bond and all features for atom+bon+angle as input for model training.
 * (Optional) Divide each of the files into train, validation and test files based on the json file `ids_train_val_test.json` available in the output directory of the ALIGNN model

+## Using Pre-Trained Model
+All the trained models are available at [Zenodo](https://doi.org/10.5072/zenodo.1222572), and these models can be used to make predictions directly.

+To perform prediction using the ALIGNN model, please refer to https://github.com/usnistgov/alignn

+To perform prediction using the ElemNet model, please refer to https://github.com/NU-CUCIS/CrossPropertyTL

 ## Developer Team